 If addiction recovery is one of the most difficult things a person can go through, then addiction relapse is one of the most devastating.
 A person in recovery has already caused damage to his life and likely to the lives of those closest to him.
 When you combine that with the cost of some rehabilitation centers and the toll it takes on everyone around the person in recovery, it’s understandable that friends, family members, coworkers and the addicted individual himself will be frustrated and disappointed following an addiction relapse.
 But it’s important to remember that relapse does not equal failure, and many consider it a necessary part of recovery.

 Addiction recovery is not a short-term process – it’s a lifetime commitment.
-Much like a person who manages diabetes, asthma or any other chronic condition, there will steps be forward and steps backward – good days and bad ones.
+Much like a person who manages diabetes, asthma or any other chronic condition, there will be steps forward and steps backward – good days and bad ones.
 The key is to remain dedicated to the long-term goal of keeping the illness under control.
 If a person with diabetes has a bad day and ends up with his or her blood sugar too high or too low, the answer is not to give up.
 Instead, the answer is to keep on trying to apply the treatment education and practices learned.
 The same principal applies in addiction recovery.

 The fact is that the first year following rehab is the most difficult, and fewer than 20% of individuals in recovery will remain sober for a year.
 However, as individuals in recovery remain abstinent for longer periods of time, their long-term addiction relapse rates decline significantly.
 The following graph illustrates the positive impact that length of abstinence from drugs and alcohol has on the long-term prospects for addiction relapse into substance abuse:,